-Liverpool’s Klopp ready for Salzburg surprise in Champions League
+Jurgen Klopp ready for Salzburg surprise in Champions League

-As a pioneer of counter-pressing football, Liverpool manager Juergen Klopp says he knows exactly what to expect from Salzburg in their Champions League clash on Wednesday.
+As a pioneer of counter-pressing football, Liverpool manager Jurgen Klopp says he knows exactly what to expect from Salzburg in their Champions League clash on Wednesday.

-Austria’s Salzburg, managed by Jesse Marsch, play a similar brand of football to Klopp’s Liverpool, employing a high press to win the ball back early and transitioning from defence to attack at speed while opponents are still out of position.
+Austria’s Salzburg, managed by Jesse Marsch, plays a similar brand of football to Klopp’s Liverpool, employing a high press to win the ball back early and transitioning from defence to attack at speed while opponents are still out of position.

 Klopp is credited with popularising the so-called ‘gegenpress’ in Germany when he was in charge of Mainz 05 and perfected the tactic at Borussia Dortmund before his arrival in England.